rossta/rossta.github.com/source/blog/2020-01-14-three-ways-webpack-surprises-rails-developers.html.md

   - Webpack
 ---

-When I first started working with Webpack, I didn't realize how under-prepared I was.
-I was tasked with [integrating Webpack into a large Rails app](/blog/from-sprockets-to-webpack.html) and I made a lot of mistakes along the way.
+When I first started working with webpack, I didn't realize how under-prepared I was.
+I was tasked with [integrating webpack into a large Rails app](/blog/from-sprockets-to-webpack.html) and I made a lot of mistakes along the way.
 I assumed how things should behave based on my previous experience with the Rails asset pipeline.
 Many of these assumptions turned out to be wrong.
 This was frustrating and humbling.

-And after spending the last month answering Webpack questions on StackOverflow, I've come across plenty of folks going through some of the same mental hurdles I've experienced.
-I came away with some perspective on what about Webpack most commonly trips up developers.
+And after spending the last month answering webpack questions on StackOverflow, I've come across plenty of folks going through some of the same mental hurdles I've experienced.
+I came away with some perspective on what about webpack most commonly trips up developers.

-> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using Webpack with Rails.
+> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using webpack with Rails.

-The intended audience for this post has a general notion of "why use Webpack" or "why use an asset bundler", but for more on that, I recommend [The Many Jobs of JS Build Tools](https://www.swyx.io/writing/jobs-of-js-build-tools/) and [Webpack from Nothing: What problem are we solving?](https://what-problem-does-it-solve.com/webpack/index.html).
-For a rigorous technical overview of the project, I suggest [the Webpack docs](https://webpack.js.org/); they have gotten quite good.
+The intended audience for this post has a general notion of "why use webpack" or "why use an asset bundler", but for more on that, I recommend [The Many Jobs of JS Build Tools](https://www.swyx.io/writing/jobs-of-js-build-tools/) and [webpack from Nothing: What problem are we solving?](https://what-problem-does-it-solve.com/webpack/index.html).
+For a rigorous technical overview of the project, I suggest [the webpack docs](https://webpack.js.org/); they have gotten quite good.

-For this post, we're going to look at three common surprises web developers face when learning Webpack: why using global variables doesn't behave the way you might think, how Webpack treats everything as a JavaScript module, and the big learning curve for configuring Webpack effectively.
+For this post, we're going to look at three common surprises web developers face when learning webpack: why using global variables doesn't behave the way you might think, how webpack treats everything as a JavaScript module, and the big learning curve for configuring webpack effectively.

 ### 1. Global variables are not your friend